 Provided by Helen Beggs, Australian Bureau of Meteorology

 On 28 May 2021, Agriculture Victoria published a podcast about sea surface temperature observations as part of their new “My Rain Gauge is Busted” Podcast Series to inform farmers in an engaging and entertaining manner about weather and seasonal prediction.
 Episode 2 “Sea surface temperature, the measurement of ocean emotion” gives a potted history of in-situ and satellite SST observations aimed at farmers and other users of seasonal prediction services.
 Helen Beggs, one of the most active members of the Science Team, was interviewed for Episode 2.
 The other episodes in the podcast series are very informative and enjoyable!
 Check them out: https://agriculture.vic.gov.au/support-and-resources/podcasts/my-rain-gauge-is-busted-podcast-series

 Webinar Surfing Ocean Data in the Cloud—The Beginners’ Guide to PO.DAAC in the NASA Earthdata Cloud

 Provided by NASA PO.DAAC

 Have you missed this webinar?
 No worries, the recordings are on Youtube.

 - which data are hosted in the cloud,

 - how to migrate your ocean data discovery and access process to the cloud,

 - how to access useful resources in navigating this migration.

-Two short clips taken in a laboratory study at Rosenstiel School of Marine and Atmospheric Science
+Two short clips were taken in a laboratory study at Rosenstiel School of Marine and Atmospheric Science